MicroEJ/docs/PlatformDeveloperGuide/uiImageCore.rst

 Principle
 =========

 The Image Renderer module is an on-board engine that reads and draws the image encoded in MicroEJ format (see :ref:`section_image_raw`) .
-It calls low-level APIs to draw and transform the images (rotation, scaling, deformation etc.).
+It calls low-level APIs to draw and transform the images (rotation, scaling, deformation, etc.).
 It also includes software algorithms to perform the rendering.

 Functional Description
 ======================